michaelmangelsdorf/Sonne8/README.md

 ### Examples

-The mnemonic "aG3g" would mean:
+The mnemonic "aG3g" ("a G3 get") would mean:

 "a": Register A is the target of the operation.
 "G": Global memory is being used.